iotJumpway/Intel-Examples/Intel-Colfax/Tass-Trainer/README.md

 ## Hardware requirements

-- Access to the Intel Nervana AI HPC Cluster (Colfax Cluster)
+- Access to the Intel AI DevCloud HPC Cluster (Colfax Cluster)

 ## Cloning The Repo